 Chorla Ghat Road Trip

-Exploring hinterlands of Goa, like Chorla Ghat, is one of our favorite pastimes in Goa.
+Exploring hinterlands of Goa, like Chorla Ghat, is one of our favorite pastimes in the state.
 We hardly go to the beaches, but we often drive down to the Goa hinterlands.
-Crossing many small and big bridges over rivers of Goa, stopping by to admire the reflection of lush green coconut trees in the waters.
+Crossing many small and big bridges over rivers, stopping by to admire the reflection of lush green coconut trees in the waters.
 Of course, one of us is crazy about birds and would stop anywhere there is some chirping.

 This Chorla Ghat area belongs to Mhadhei wildlife sanctuary and a forest department board told me that with prior permissions you could get inside the forest area.
 We parked that idea for another day before we headed back.

 On our way back we stopped at a small bridge on Assanora river.
 Where on both sides, there were tempting green coconut trees.
 There were sluice gates for fishing and if there are fishes in the water, birds can’t be too far away.
 We spent some time spotting the birds as they played hide and seek with our cameras.

-From here instead of going towards Bicholim and hitting the national highway to come back home to Caranzalem, we took a small detour to discover a hidden gem of Goa – Amthane Dam.
+From here instead of going towards Bicholim and hitting the national highway to come back home to Caranzalem, we took a small detour to discover a hidden gem – Amthane Dam.

 We knew about this dam from newspaper reports that talk about the water being pumped into the catchment area.
 Or pumped out to nearby water treatment plants or when excessive rains indicate potential flooding due to the dam overflowing.
-Of course, we never heard any touristy news from this corner of Goa.
+Of course, we never heard any touristy news from this corner of the state.
 We had to take a mud road to reach the dam, but it was worth all the effort.